GeorgeHernandez/GeorgeHernandez/Opinions.md

 Everyone looks out for themselves.
 Everyone protects & promotes their interests.
 Thus everyone should form their opinions.
 However we also have loved ones and we also live in a society, a [_polis_](https://en.wikipedia.org/wiki/Polis).
 Politics & Policies affects many of us and thus we need to parse the many opinions.

-I want to highlight key problems common to many poltical topics, then move on to particular issues, especially U.S. issues.
+I want to highlight key problems common to many political topics, then move on to particular issues, especially U.S. issues.
 TLDR: I'm a Progressive.

 - HOW TO PARSE.
 If we cannot establish a framework to parse our opinions, we will not be building upon hard earned knowledge and be closing ourselves to better solutions.
 Our opinions should be parsed using best practices, evidence, well-formed logic, transparency, testing, perspective, etc., but also in an effective, timely, earnest, heard, woke, and emotionally conscious manner.
 This part of [political science](https://en.wikipedia.org/wiki/Political_science).
-- PROBLEMS > POLTICAL PROBLEMS.
+- PROBLEMS > POLITICAL PROBLEMS.
 Please distinguish between the problems faced by the state vs. the political problems.
-Many become so focused on poltical problems that statesmanship is left behind.
+Many become so focused on political problems that statesmanship is left behind.
 Deciding on the faction or the captain can overshadow keeping the ship afloat.
 - RULE BY A FEW.
-You don't see modern instances of rule either by a [philosopher king](https://en.wikipedia.org/wiki/Philosopher_king) or serveral wisemen (a [noocracy](https://en.wikipedia.org/wiki/Noocracy)), but there are many modern autocrats and [oligarchies](https://en.wikipedia.org/wiki/Oligarchy).
+You don't see modern instances of rule either by a [philosopher king](https://en.wikipedia.org/wiki/Philosopher_king) or several wise men (a [noocracy](https://en.wikipedia.org/wiki/Noocracy)), but there are many modern autocrats and [oligarchies](https://en.wikipedia.org/wiki/Oligarchy).
 These issues are manifested in many ways.
-  - Oligarchy is varation of [No taxation without representation](https://en.wikipedia.org/wiki/No_taxation_without_representation).
+  - Oligarchy is variation of [No taxation without representation](https://en.wikipedia.org/wiki/No_taxation_without_representation).
 Decent representation is a key element of democracies.
-Variants of non-representation include race, gender, minority (minoritarianism), age (gerontocracy), military (stratocrayc), religion (theocracy), property ownership (timocracy), income (plutocracy), favoritism (nepotism), rule by the worst (kakistocracy), etc.
+Variants of non-representation include race, gender, minority (minoritarianism), age (gerontocracy), military (stratocracy), religion (theocracy), property ownership (timocracy), income (plutocracy), favoritism (nepotism), rule by the worst (kakistocracy), etc.
   - [Late capitalism](https://en.wikipedia.org/wiki/Late_capitalism).
 Aka hypercapitalism.
 An [economic system](https://en.wikipedia.org/wiki/Economic_system) is the flow of goods, services, and value.
 [Money](https://en.wikipedia.org/wiki/Money) is a tool that helps with economic flow.
-[Capitalism] is an economiic system on private ownership with an emphasis on money.
+[Capitalism] is an economic system on private ownership with an emphasis on money.
 Capitalism in moderation is good but hypercapitalism dams the economic flow, and concentrates it in a few.
   - Oligarchs have too much voice.
 Why are elections too expensive?
     - [Campaign finance reform in the United States](https://en.wikipedia.org/wiki/Campaign_finance_reform_in_the_United_States)
       - [Dark money](https://en.wikipedia.org/wiki/Gerrymandering)